Dumitru Mazilu: Professional career

 Mazilu was born in Bacău.
 In 1952, he graduated from the Technical School of Engineers in Bacău.
-The same year, he became a security officer and was promoted to the rank of lieutenant.
-In 1959, Mazilu graduated from the University of Bucharest with a law degree, obtaining a PhD in the same field in 1964.
-As Mazilu attempted to obtain a PhD, he worked as a professor of law at Ștefan Gheorghiu Academy in Bucharest.
+The same year, he became a Securitate officer and was promoted to the rank of lieutenant.
+In 1959, he graduated from the University of Bucharest with a law degree, obtaining a Ph.D. in the same field in 1964.
+As Mazilu studied for his Ph.D., he worked as a professor of law at Ștefan Gheorghiu Academy in Bucharest.

-From 1965 to 1966, Mazilu served as director of Securitate in Băneasa.
-According to the Report Armageddon VII of 2004, it is claimed that Dumitru Mazilu had been dismissed from the management of Securitate officers as a result of an attempt to falsify documents relating to a car accident.
-From 1965 to 1968, Mazilu was responsible for investigating abuses and irregularities committed during the regime of Gheorghe Gheorghiu-Dej.
+From 1965 to 1966, Mazilu served as director of Securitate school in Băneasa.
+According to the Report Armageddon VII of 2004, it is claimed that Mazilu had been dismissed from the management of the Securitate as a result of an attempt to falsify documents relating to a car accident.
+From 1965 to 1968, Mazilu he was reportedly responsible for investigating abuses and irregularities committed during the regime of Gheorghe Gheorghiu-Dej.

 In the 1970s, Mazilu's academic career further expanded.
 In 1970, he was established as a university professor by the Ministry of Education.
 In the years 1970–1974, he was the scientific director of the Institute of Political Sciences in Bucharest.
-In 1974, he gained admiration from American universities such as Harvard, Columbia and UCB.
+In 1974, he gained attention from American universities such as Harvard, Columbia, and UC Berkeley.
 This attention from foreign institutes solidified Mazilu's position in Romanian diplomacy.
-This led to Mazilu's position as a legal adviser at the Ministry of Foreign Affairs.
+This led to Mazilu's appointment as a legal adviser at the Ministry of Foreign Affairs.